saylordotorg/course_arth301/Intro.md

 ---
 layout: default
-title: "ARTH301 - Art Historical Methodologies"
+title: "ARTH301: Art Historical Methodologies"
-course: ARTH301
-course_fulltitle: "Art Historical Methodologies"
-course_description: "Introductory course that outlines the major methodologies used by art historians and traces the major methodological developments within the discipline from the late nineteenth century through the late twentieth century."
+course_description: "An introductory course that outlines the major methodologies used by art historians and traces the major methodological developments within the discipline from the late nineteenth century through the late twentieth century."
+next: ../Unit01
+previous: ../../../
+bgimage: arth301.jpg
 ---
 Course Syllabus for "ARTH301: Art Historical Methodologies"
 -----------------------------------------------------------